 Chris Bishop is the MP for Hutt South and National’s spokesperson for Transport and Regional Development.
 Before winning Hutt South at the 2017 election, he was a National List MP.
-He is a member of Parliament’s Justice Committee.
+He is the Deputy Chair of Parliament’s Transport and Infrastructure Committee.

 Chris was born and raised in Lower Hutt, attending Eastern Hutt School, Hutt Intermediate and Hutt International Boys’ School.
 He has a first class Honours degree in Law and a Bachelor of Arts from Victoria University of Wellington, and has been admitted to the Bar as a barrister and solicitor.